Submitty/submitty.github.io/_docs/instructor/create_edit_gradeable.md

   checkpoint data entry, and exam data entry._

+* Gradeables set to **_Rotating Section_** (2) allow for a grader to be
-* Gradeables assigned by **_Rotating Section_** are graded by a set of users per gradeable (not fixed for the entire term).
-For gradeables "g4", "g5", "g6", which are graded by rotating section, John may be assigned different sets of users to grade.
-For "g4" he may grade users assigned to rotating section 3, for "g5" he may grade users in rotating sections 1 and 2, and for "g6" he may not be assigned any rotating sections.
+  assigned a different set of students per gradeable.
+For example, gradeables "g4", "g5", "g6", are graded by rotating section.
+For "g4" John may be assigned to grade users in rotating section 3, for "g5" he may grade users in rotating sections 1 and 2, and for "g6" he may not be assigned any rotating sections.

   _NOTE: Often rotating section grading is useful for homework grading.
 This way each student receives feedback from multiple TAs